straznikit/pong-game/README.md

 ## Acknowledgments:

-Special thanks to the creators of the original Snake game for inspiring this implementation.
-Additionally, thanks to the Python community and contributors for their valuable insights and support in developing this Snake game script.
+Special thanks to the creators of the original Ping Pong game for inspiring this implementation.
+Additionally, gratitude to the Python community and contributors for their invaluable insights and support in developing this Ping Pong game script.

-For detailed usage instructions and implementation details, please refer to the accompanying documentation and README file in the GitHub repository.